 The balloons were required to carry a payload of paperclips.
-Performance was judged by a ratio (2) that used time afloat in seconds, the cost of the materials used to build the balloon in dollars, and the payload or the number of paperclips carried (NYU Tandon, 2023).
+Performance was judged by a competition equation (2) that used the ballon's time afloat in seconds, the cost of the materials used to build the balloon in dollars, and the payload or the number of paperclips carried (NYU Tandon, 2024).
+The highest competition equation (CE) won.

-$$\frac{\text{Time afloat (s)}}{\text{Cost (\$)}} \times \text{Payload}$$
+$$\frac{\text{Time afloat (s)}}{\text{Cost (\$)}} \times \text{Payload} = \text{Competition equation}$$ (2)

 The competition rules required that the design be approved before it was entered in the competition, the balloon's volume could not exceed 1.00 m3, all materials used to build the balloon had to be purchased, no purchased materials could be returned for credit, time afloat was the elapsed time from when the balloon first rose to when it returned to its starting position, and if the balloon did not rise, time afloat was 0.00 s.
 All balloons were allowed three trials.
-Violating any rule resulted in disqualification though no balloons were disqualified in this competition (NYU Tandon, 2023).
+Violating any rule resulted in disqualification though no balloons were disqualified in this competition (NYU Tandon, 2024).

-That the rules had a maximum allowed volume suggested that constructing a balloon with a volume as close to 1.00 m3 as possible was a winning strategy.
-A greater volume would result in a greater displacement of ambient air and a greater buoyant force pushing the balloon upward.
-That greater buoyant force would also mean that the balloon could carry a higher payload and since payload was the multiplier in the competition ratio that should result in a higher ratio.
-But cost was in the denominator so limiting cost would also tend to increase the ratio.
+That the rules had a maximum allowed volume indicated that constructing a balloon with a volume as close to 1.00 m3 as possible was a winning strategy.
+A greater volume would result in a greater displacement of air around the balloon and a greater buoyant force pushing the balloon upward.
+That greater buoyant force would also mean that the balloon could carry a higher payload and since payload was the multiplier in the CE that should result in a higher CE.
+But cost was in the denominator so limiting that would also tend to increase the CE.